Assessment & Target Setting

 b.
 Expected progress in Years 10 & 11

 At the start of Year 10 a student’s end of Year 9 curriculum levels are converted to start of KS4 equivalent grades.
-These equivalences have been arrived by analysing previous years’ performance data and can be seen in Tables 3 and 4 in our Mapping Expected Progress document.
+These equivalences have been arrived at by analysing previous years’ performance data and can be seen in Tables 3 and 4 in our Mapping Expected Progress document.

-Some subjects offer both GCSE and Entry Level courses.
+Some subjects offer both GCSE and Entry Level Certificate courses.
 In assigning a student to the appropriate course consideration is taken of the growth capacity that student showed during Years 7-9.
 This is best exemplified by the following scenario:

 - Student A has an end of Year 9 level of 4b and showed an accelerated growth capacity during Years 7-9 (ie. progress of consistently more than one sub-level per year) indicating that they are capable of following a GCSE course.